GrinonBarrett/Taksidos/Core Rules/Creatures/Alderalv.md

 **Elfish Resistances**: Alderolves cannot be put to sleep, dazed, or moved remotely against their will by magical effects.

-**Unseen Step**: Once per encounter, as an action, the alderalv may *become completely invisible* so long as nothing is looking at it.
+**Unseen Step**: Once per encounter, as an action, the alderalv may *become completely invisible* so long as no creature is looking at it when it does so.
 This lasts until the end of the next round and does not count as an action or reaction.